andreisss/capa-ta/README.md

 Configure your application with ease using the admin settings page.
 Here, you'll find options for customizing various functionalities and security settings:

-## Functions Settings Page

 Below is a detailed overview of each setting available on the Functions Settings Page:

-- **Upload Folder:** Directory where uploaded files are stored.
-- **Capa Rules Path:** Path to the folder containing Capa rules for malware analysis.
-- **Analysis Files Folder:** Location where analysis reports and temporary files are kept.
-- **App Secret Key:** A secret key used for securing cookies and sessions.
-- **Allowed Extensions:** Specifies the types of files that can be uploaded.
-- **Admin Password:** Password for admin access to secure areas of the application.
-- **VirusTotal API Key:** Your API key for integrating VirusTotal's scanning capabilities.

 ### Configuration Table